evrythng/evrythng-scan-sdk-ios/README.md

        Evrythng.initialize(delegate: nil)

-   if you wish to enable debugging, you may do so by having:
+   if you wish to enable debugging(disabled by default), you may do so by having:

        Evrythng.DEBUGGING_ENABLED = true